 - Eating unhealthy.
 All too often it is quicker and easier to eat take away or go through a drive-through.

 - Negative talk.
 Listening to your own negative talk can stop you from being kind to yourself.
 To be kind to yourself learn to talk back to your self-doubt, your negative talk.

-- Taking action towards your goals.
+Take action towards your goals daily.
 Every day something can distract you from taking action towards your goals.
 Your goals have meaning to you.
-The busyness of the day is not the excuse that stops you taking action on your goals, rather it is a lack of scheduled me time that results in no action.
+The busyness of the day is not the excuse that stops you from taking action on your goals, rather it is a lack of scheduled me time that results in no action.

 Why it is so important to be kind to yourself?